Search

 These matters are discussed in more detail in relation to Terms and Conditions in our section Terms and Conditions.

-In addition, a business which does not regularly either sell goods or supply services may wish to use a standalone supply of goods and services agreement template on the occasional times it does this, rather than having to prepare its own standard terms and conditions.
+In addition, a business which does not regularly sell goods or supply services to the customer may wish to use a standalone supply of goods and services agreement template on the occasional times it does this, rather than having to prepare its own standard terms and conditions.

 What implied terms apply to contracts for the sale of goods or the supply of services?